Saint-Mandé: Transport

 The municipality is crossed by a principal north–south axis, the Avenue du Général-de-Gaulle (formerly Rue de la République), and by an east–west axis, the Avenue de Paris (RN 34).
 Another important and historical street of the municipality is the Chaussée de l'Étang, which goes along the Bois de Vincennes.

-Saint-Mandé is served by Saint-Mandé station on Paris Métro Line 1.
+Saint-Mandé is served by the Saint-Mandé station of the line 1 of Paris’s metro.
 RATP buses include lines 46, 56, 86, and 325.

 The closest airport is Orly Airport, located about 17 km away.

+Economy

+The commune has the head office of Ubisoft.